elvece/modular-DOM-practice/readme.md

-#Modular DOM Practice
+##Modular DOM Practice

-This exercise challenged students to write simple functions and then refactor them to create more modular solutions.
+This repo contains my solution to an exercise that challenged students to write simple functions and then refactor them to create more modular solutions.